-If your iOS Developer Enterprise account does not support wildcard App IDs, be sure to create an explicit App ID for each app you plan to wrap with the MDX Toolkit and create a provisioning profile for each App ID.
+If your iOS Developer Enterprise account does not support wildcard App IDs, be sure to create an explicit App ID for each app you plan to wrap with the MDX Toolkit.
+Also, create a provisioning profile for each App ID.

 Don’t block the main thread

-You should not use blocking code when running on the main thread.
+Don’t use blocking code when running on the main thread.
 This is an Apple guideline, but it is even more crucial with Citrix Endpoint Management.
-Some actions may take more time in a managed app or may even block further thread execution.
-File, database, and network operations are examples of operations which might block the currently running thread when issued and should be avoided on the main thread.
+Some actions can take more time in a managed app or can block further thread execution.
+File, database, and network operations are examples of operations that might block the currently running thread and should be avoided on the main thread.

 Write robust code